Talia Ryder: 2015–2018: On stage

+2019–2023: Never Rarely Sometimes Always, The Sweet East

 In 2019, she was cast as Autumn's cousin Skylar in Eliza Hittman's indie drama film Never Rarely Sometimes Always, where the two girls travel to New York City so that Autumn (Sidney Flanigan) can get an abortion without parental consent.
 The film premiered at the Sundance Film Festival and was later released in the theatre and on video on demand shortly afterwards in March 2020.
 For her performance Ryder received nominations for the Independent Spirit Award for Best Supporting Female and the Critics' Choice Movie Award for Best Young Performer.
 In 2019, she was also cast as part of the Jets Chorus in Steven Spielberg's film adaptation of West Side Story.
 In 2021, she had a starring role in Olivia Rodrigo's music video for "Deja Vu".

 In 2022, Ryder had a starring role as Clare in the film Hello, Goodbye, and Everything in Between and played Gabbi Broussard in the hit Netflix movie Do Revenge.
 In 2023 she had a leading role in the surrealist comedy film The Sweet East directed by Sean Price Williams.
 Catherine Bray of Variety wrote, "Talia Ryder, lead actor in The Sweet East, is a star.
 There’s something of Kristen Stewart about her, not merely in terms of physical resemblance, but more in her gift for not just acting but reacting."
 That same year she acted in Liliana Padilla's Off-Broadway play How to Defend Yourself at the New York Theatre Workshop.
 Tim Teeman of The Daily Beast described the production as being "Profound, funny, and shocking" adding that "one hopes [it] graduates to a bigger stage—truly, it should go to Broadway".
 Also in 2023 she had a supporting role in the comedy film Dumb Money directed by Craig Gillespie.